pbredenberg/lemppress/README.md

-# LDash
+# LEMPDash
 A collection of shell scripts to manage a LEMP server stack.

-LDash is my personal collection of bash tools to aid managing WordPress sites.
+LEMPDash is a collection of bash tools to aid managing WordPress sites.